steno-aarhus/mesh/README.md

-If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `testproj3.Rproj` file and running this command in the console:
+If dependencies have been managed by using `usethis::use_package("packagename")` through the `DESCRIPTION` file, installing dependencies is as easy as opening the `mesh.Rproj` file and running this command in the console:

 ``` r
 renv::restore()